 One of the most important goals of The Everyday Marksman is to drive people to practice the things we talk about.
 It’s all about the journey.

-To support that, I regularly post new challenges for members to participate in.
+To support that, I regularly post new challenges to participate in.
 These challenges cover the span of topics that we care about, from marksmanship to fitness.
 You’re always welcome to go back and try any challenge at any time.

 You can find all of the Marksman Challenges over here, or start with any of the most recent.